HugoValcourt/Flocking/README.md

 A flocking simulator made in C++ with Visual Studio 2017

 # Control
-you can use the left mouse to create more fish/boids
+You can use the left mouse to create more fish/boids